benjamin421/thebenjamin/content/research/freeenergyaging.md

 _Anderson, Benjamin, “The Free Energy Theory of Aging”, TheBenjam.in (2022-09-05), available at https://www.thebenjam.in/research/._

+---

+### Changelog
+*September 7, 2022* — Expanded the ending discussion on intracellular signalling-dependent transcription and added a new citation.

 [^1]: Andrews, M. The math is not the territory: navigating the free energy principle.
 Biol Philos 36, 30 (2021). https://doi.org/10.1007/s10539-021-09807-0

 [^2]: Anderson, Benjamin, “Causal Emergence in Biological Networks”, TheBenjam.in (2022-07-23), available at https://www.thebenjam.in/research/.